 - Begin drinking water one hour before exercising.

-- Drink one ounce of water for every 10 pounds of body weight.
+- Drink one ounce of water for every 10 pounds of body weight (ex. a 110-pound athlete should aim to drink approximately 11 ounces of water in the hour leading up to exercise).

 - A 120-pound athlete should drink 7 ounces every 20 minutes during exercise